 Simply put, no one does rehabilitation like QLI.
 We have a team of rehabilitation professionals like nowhere else, a comprehensive and intensive rehabilitation program like nowhere else, a physical environment like nowhere else, and we are committed to your individualized success and outcome like nowhere else.
 There is no substitute for seeing QLI firsthand.
 We not only suggest, we strongly encourage and welcome you to visit our campus to meet our staff and see our program for yourself.

 QLI is far from where I live.
 Why shouldn’t I go somewhere closer to home?

 There are times in life when you should not settle for anything but the best – and recovering from a life-changing injury is certainly one of those times.
 Most patients are referred to QLI at a crucial time in their recovery, and they are seeking the resource that offers them that greatest opportunity for recovery, regardless of location.

 Individuals and families we have served have often been hesitant about traveling away from home at such a sensitive time.
 We encourage our clients and families to view this not as a short-term sacrifice, but rather as an investment for long-term gain.
-Come see QLI for yourself before you make a decision.
+Consider expertise, equipment, specialization and outcomes.
+Then, ask about coming to tour QLI for yourself before you make a decision.